jnu/busing/README.md

 ## What

-This project aims to collect, typologize, and visualize data pertaining to the urban
+This project aims to collect, typologize, and visualize data pertaining to urban bus systems across the world.

 ## Why